JKrag/cph-s-trains-graph/README.md

 I cheated a bit, so this is only the simplified "weekend" schedule, as of when I created it sometime in the fall of 2015.

 ### Note:
-Git 2.9 broke this version, since it no longer allows merging unrelated histories by default.
+Git 2.9 broke the original version, since it no longer allows merging unrelated histories by default.
-It can obviously be forced to do so anyway, so I have to get around to updating and testing the script soon.
+Luckily, git can still be pursuaded to do so with `git merge  --allow-unrelated-histories` so I have now updatedthe script.

 # FAQ
 ## Why, oh why?